ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 The Producer sends each requested event by calling the _Subscriber#onNext(T)_ method only in response to a previous request by the _Subscription#request(long)_ method, but never by itself.
 A Publisher can send fewer events than is requested if the stream ends, but then must call either the _Subscriber#onError(Throwable)_ or _Subscriber#onComplete()_ methods.
 After invocation of _Subscriber#onError(Throwable)_ or _Subscriber#onComplete()_ events, the current Subscription will not send any other events to the Subscriber.

 When there are no more events, the Publisher completes the Subscription normally by calling the _Subscriber#onCompleted()_ method.
-When an unrecoverable exception occurs in the Publisher , it completes the Subscription exceptionally by calling the _Subscriber#onError(Throwable)_ method.
+When an unrecoverable exception occurs in the Publisher, it completes the Subscription exceptionally by calling the _Subscriber#onError(Throwable)_ method.

 <sub>To make a reactive stream <em>push</em>-based, a Consumer can call the <em>Subscription#request(long)</em> method once with parameter Long.MAX_VALUE .
 To make a reactive stream <em>pull</em>-based, a Consumer can call the <em>Subscription#request(long)</em> method with parameter <em>1</em> every time it is ready to handle the next event.</sub>

 ## The JDK Flow API

 Reactive Streams started to be supported in JDK 9 in the form of the Flow API.
-The _java.util.concurrent.Flow_ class contains the _Publisher_, _Subscriber_, _Subscription_, _Processor _nested interfaces, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
+The _java.util.concurrent.Flow_ class contains the _Publisher_, _Subscriber_, _Subscription_, _Processor _nested static interfaces, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
 Reactive Streams contains the _org.reactivestreams.FlowAdapters _class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
 The only implementation of the Reactive Streams specification that JDK provides so far is the _java.util.concurrent.SubmissionPublisher_ class that implements the _Publisher_ interface.

 ### SubmissionPublisher